 - window (n.)

-Originally an unglazed hole in a roof, most Germanic languages adopted a version of Latin fenestra to describe the glass version, and English used fenester as a parallel word till mid-16c.
+Originally an unglazed hole in a roof, most Germanic languages adopted a version of Latin fenestra to describe the glass version (such as German Fenster, Swedish fönster), and English used fenester as a parallel word till mid-16c.
 Window dressing is first recorded 1790; figurative sense is from 1898.
 Window seat is attested from 1778.
-Window-shopping is recorded from 1922.
-Window of opportunity (1979) is from earlier figurative use in U.S. space program, e.g. launch window (1965).
+Window of opportunity (1979) is from earlier figurative use in U.S. space program, such as launch window (1963).
+Window-shopping is recorded from 1904.